-Actress Claire Foy has made an impact this year with her starring role in Netflix’s The Crown, and tonight, she’s up for Best Actress in a Drama Series at the 2017 Golden Globes.
+Actress Claire Foy has made an impact with her starring role on Netflix’s The Crown, and tonight, she’s up for Best Supporting Actress in a Drama Series at the 2019 Critics Choice Awards.
 Foy is a British actress, and her recent popularity has led to curiosity about her personal life.

 Foy met fellow British actor Stephen Campbell Moore while working on the film Season of the Witch.
-The couple is married, and has one child together.
+The couple married in 2014 and divorced last year.
+Together, they have one child.

-Read on to learn more about Stephen Campbell Moore.
+Read on to learn more about Stephen Campbell Moore, Foy’s ex-husband.

 1. He Is Best Known for His Role in ‘The History Boys’